A0Pizza/libre-duel/README.md

 Though, I am going to have to come up with an actual solution for this since this project has a decent chance of receiving contributions from random people.

 I want to follow this: <https://nvie.com/posts/a-successful-git-branching-model/>

+## Style

+- Add a trailing newline to text files.
+- Use trailing commas in code.
+- Use `snake_case`.
+- Place all requires in the same spot.
+- Order requires alphabetically.

 ## Credits